Catherine Howard – The King’s Jewel

 Catherine was sent to live in the household of her step-grandmother, the Dowager Duchess of Norfolk, Agnes (née Tilney), after the deaths of her stepmothers.
 Catherine was closely related to Henry VIII’s second and third Queens.
 Her father’s sister, Elizabeth, was the mother of Henry VIII’s second wife, Anne Boleyn.
 Her father’s first cousin, Margery Wentworth, was the mother of Henry’s third wife, Jane Seymour.

-After the death of Jane Seymour, Henry remarried to Anne of Cleves on 6 January 1540 and Catherine was chosen to serve in the new Queen’s household.
-She was probably around 15 years then.
+After the death of Jane Seymour, Henry remarried Anne of Cleves on 6 January 1540, and Catherine was chosen to serve in the new Queen’s household.
+She was probably around 15 years old then.
 She probably travelled to Greenwich Palace in December 1539 in anticipation of Anne of Cleves’s arrival.
 Henry was disappointed with his new wife from the start and admitted after their wedding night, “I have left her as a good a maid as I found her.”
 Their marital issues were compounded by the fact that Henry had fallen in love with her maid, Catherine.
-It is very possible that they had met before Anne’s arrival, but we do not know this for sure.
+It is possible that they met before Anne’s arrival, but we do not know this for sure.

 By April, Catherine was granted forfeited goods of two murderers, and it became clear that the King intended to annul his marriage to Anne and marry Catherine.
 His infatuation with Catherine was an open secret.
 “This was first whispered by the courtiers, who observed the King to be much taken with another young lady of very diminutive stature, whom he now has.
 It is a certain fact, that about the same time many citizens of London saw the King very frequently in the day-time, and sometimes at midnight, pass over to her on the river Thames in a little boat.
 The Bishop of Winchester also very often provided feastings and entertainments for them in his palace, but the citizens regarded all this not as a sign of divorcing the Queen, but of adultery.”
 On 28 July 1540, Henry married Catherine shortly after his annulment.